Whitehill Street West, Stockport, Cheshire, SK4 1PB

 Forest School

-Children are to come into school in their Forest School kit on the day they are doing Forest along with their school black trainers in a bag to change into.
+Children are to come into school in their Forest School kit on the day they are doing Forest along with trainers in a bag to change into.
 Can you please make sure that your child is wearing a long sleeved top and pants that cover the whole of their legs.
 For footwear children can wear wellies or an old pair of trainers.
 Please remember that children must wear clothes that you don't mind getting dirty.

 Class Dojo